zhixiangteoh/eecs280-notes/midterm/midterm.md

 The `virtual` and `override` keywords are optional in the derived class; unless its own derived class needs to override its function, then it requires `virtual` just like a regular base class.

-### Understand what characterizes an overloaded function and construct one given a description of what it should do
+### e.
+Understand what characterizes an overloaded function and construct one given a description of what it should do

 Covered [above](#be-able-to-identify-overloaded-functions).

-### Understand what characterizes an overridden function and construct one given a description of what it should do
+### f.
+Understand what characterizes an overridden function and construct one given a description of what it should do

 Covered [above](#be-able-to-identify-overridden-functions).

-### Understand why we can construct a base class pointer and assign it to the address of a derived class object
+### g.
+Understand why we can construct a base class pointer and assign it to the address of a derived class object

 This is an implicit upcast, and it is allowed because it is safe and we are not risking losing any information.

-### Understand why we use abstract classes and interfaces and how to use them
+### h.
+Understand why we use abstract classes and interfaces and how to use them

 Reasons for abstract classes (from lecture notes p.
 105):